samsquire/ideas3/README.md

  * ec2 instances
  * request ids

-Autodebugging is to take an entered identifier and turn it into useful information.
+Autodebugging is to take an entered identifier and turn it into useful information about whether or not some thing works.
 For example:

  * Enter a Kafka topic name, get a list of consumers and producers.
 (Derived from your configuration files pointing to Kafka)
  * Enter an s3 bucket name, amongst objects, get a list of iam roles that can write to the bucket (Derived from the AWS API and based off of assume role policies)